Facelift surgery, also known as a rhytidectomy procedure (literally translating as the surgical removal of wrinkles) is one of the

 Other facelift complications can include:

-The patient may feel discomfort, pain and nausea from the anaesthesia for 1-2 days after the surgery.
-Patients also experience inflammation, swelling and bruising but these post-op effects will gradually pass in around 5 to 10 days after the facelift surgery.
+The patient may feel discomfort, pain, and nausea from the anesthesia for 1-2 days after the surgery.
+Patients also experience inflammation, problems with wound healing, prolonged swelling, and bruising, but these post-op effects will gradually pass in around 5 to 10 days after the facelift surgery.
+If not, the patient should inform the doctor in case of any extraordinary condition.

-A survey based on 131 facelift surgery reviews sets the satisfaction rate at 97.8%, one year after the procedure was performed.
-A follow-up 12 years later after the facelift surgery sets the satisfaction rate at 68.5%.
+A survey based on 131 facelift surgery reviews sets the satisfaction rate at 97.8% (87 patients), one year after the procedure was performed.
+A follow-up 12 years later, after the facelift surgery sets the satisfaction rate at 68.5% (61 patients).